ovh/docs/pages/cloud/storage/highperf-identity-and-access-management/guide.en-gb.md

 ### Advanced resource access management

-However, you can refine your permissions by importing a JSON configuration file.
+You can refine your permissions by importing a JSON configuration file.
 To do this, go to the `S3 Policy Users`{.action} tab.

 ![S3 users](images/highperf-identity-and-access-management-20220928084435242.png)